gustavares/cos-tutorial/TUTORIAL.md

 ### 2.2 Enabling CORS requests to our bucket

-In order to use the presigned URL feature, first we need to enable CORS requests to our bucket.
+In order to use the presigned URL feature, first we need to enable CORS requests to our bucket and expose the `ETag` header property, because its needed for the multipart upload.
 To do this we will write a simple script that will send a CORS configuration object to our bucket using the `ibm-cos-sdk`.

 #### 2.2.1 Configuring the COS connection object